 Benefits of QROPS

-- You can ‘draw down' your income as and when you need it rather than taking an annuity, which often provides a much smaller pension.
+- You can draw down your income as you need it rather than taking an annuity, which often provides a much smaller pension.
 The amount you draw down can vary too.

-- The tax-free cash lump sum is 30 percent with a QROPS-approved scheme, rather than the 25 percent of the UK schemes.
+- The tax-free cash lump sum is 30% with a QROPS-approved scheme, rather than the 25% of the UK schemes.
 However, it might be better to take this while you are still a tax resident in the UK if possible, as you may be taxed in France if it is over a certain amount.

 - The tax liability at death can be greatly reduced or removed completely with QROPS.
 Your beneficiaries could pay up to 55 percent on a UK workplace pension if the amount is over the lifetime allowance of GBP 1.5 million (2013–14 amounts).

 - You will extend your choice investments beyond the UK, which is important in the current economic situation.

 - You won’t incur charges to convert sterling into Euros.

 However, you may still pay UK tax charges on payments made from the QROPS if you are UK resident when the payment is made, or earlier in that or any of the five previous tax years.
 If you’re under 75, and the transfer will use up more than your lifetime allowance, you will be taxed 25% on the excess.